kberba/jekyll-netlify-boilerplate/pages/contact.md

 intro_paragraph: |-

   If you want to collaborate, have a job for me, or just want to say hi... please leave me a message! :)
-  I promise I get back to you as soon as I can!
+  I promise to get back to you as soon as I can!
 ---

 **Send me a message :)**